Welcome to the Kids page!

 We believe the best way to excite a child’s mind is by encouraging creativity, investigation, and understanding, even during challenging times.

 When you visit, you can expect to find great books, movies, music and more for all ages, as well as knowledgeable, welcoming staff to help.

-We’re happy to share that there are still many library services available, and we look forward to finding creative ways to serve our community.
+Although Covid-19 has changed our library offerings, we’re happy to share that there are still many library services available, and we look forward to finding creative ways to serve our community.

 Realistic Fiction for Kids